 of an event so traumatic that he says it once prompted fleeting thoughts of suicide.

 Pulling the documents within inches of his eyes, he read intently about this time as a member of the Navy Seals and

 about a mission in 1969 that somehow went horribly wrong.
 As an inexperienced, 25-year-old lieutenant, Kerrey led a

 commando team on a raid of an isolated peasant hamlet called Thanh Phong in Vietnam's eastern Mekong Delta.
+While

 The restless nights are mostly behind him now, his dreams about Vietnam more reflective.
 One of those, which he says

 recurs frequently, is about an uncle who disappeared in action during World War II.
-"In my dream I am about to leave
+"In my dream I am about to leave for

-losing your life but the taking of others', and that human savagery is a very slippery slope."
+your life but the taking of others', and that human savagery is a very slippery slope."

 Kerrey -- who left the Senate in January and is now president of the New School University in New York -- says he has

 spent the last three decades wondering if he could have done something different that night in Thanh Phong.
 "It's far